leosbellgalvez/FitnessApplication/readme.md

 </a>

-## USER STORY 2: User can input set/rep/weight exercise information and it will log.
+## USER STORY 2 & 3: User can input set/rep/weight exercise information and it will log AND User can review log history to view previous work outs and monitor their health journey.
 <a href="https://www.loom.com/share/74131c9e5527479d988f2f64659b7af3">
    <img src="customimagesandgifs/EXERCISELOGGERDEMO.gif" alt="Group Project Exercise Logger Demo" width="300">
 </a>